sunpy/sunpy.org/project/affiliated.rst

 2. The :ref:`role_affiliated-liaison` will identify a reviewer independent of your package.
 3. The reviewer evaluates the affiliated package against the review criteria.
 4. The reviewer adds their review as a comment to the issue.
-5. Based on the scores in each of the seven categories, the affiliated package is either accepted or given provisional status.
+5. Based on the scores in each of the seven categories, the affiliated package is either accepted, given provisional status, or provided feedback on how to meet the criteria.
 6. Based on the scores, the submitting author can decide if they want their package displayed on the website.
-7. The submitting author can challenge the review and ask for another reviewer.
+7. The submitting author has the right to ask for another review.
 In this case, the :ref:`role_affiliated-liaison` will identify a new independent reviewer.
 This new review will be added to the same issue.
-8. If the review passed the review criteria then the submitting author opens a pull request to add their package to the sunpy.org website.
+8. If the review passed the review criteria then the submitting author or the :ref:`role_affiliated-liaison` opens a pull request to add their package to the sunpy.org website.
 9. The :ref:`role_affiliated-liaison` merges the pull request.

 Steps for Getting Existing Packages Reviewed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Existing affiliated packages will be reviewed once per year by the :ref:`role_affiliated-liaison`.
-Developers may challenge a new review which requires the editors to get an external reviewer to perform the review.
+Existing affiliated packages will be reviewed once per year by the :ref:`role_affiliated-liaison` to ensure the review is current.
+Developers may challenge a new review which requires the liaison to get an independent reviewer to perform the review.

 Existing provisional affiliated will be reviewed once per year by the :ref:`role_affiliated-liaison`.
 They must still be working towards meeting the rest of the review criteria.